Shingle Stain

 1

-Add dark rum, rhum agricole, grenadine, lime juice, bitters, and ice to a shaker.
+Add dark rum, rhum agricole, grenadine, lime juice, allspice liqueur, bitters, and cubed ice to a shaker.

 2